AliElSaleh/RiftBuild/README.md

 > riftbuild someapp.build somekey=somevalue

 # inside the .build file
-CompilerFlags %somekey # this will expand to somevalue Hello %thisisacmdvar   # this will expand to 1 (or 0 if not mentioned in the cmd line)
+CompilerFlags %somekey # this will expand to somevalue     (or nothing if not mentioned on the cmd line) Hello %thisisacmdvar   # this will expand to 1             (or 0 if not mentioned on the cmd line) Hello %%thisisacmdvar  # this will expand to thisisacmdvar (or nothing if not mentioned on the cmd line)
 ```

 Command line arguments can come in handy when you want to do some basic control flow.
 Like enabling address sanitizer for example.